kobiyoyo/Coding-Challenges/SlidingWindow.md

 Depending on a certain condition, the window either increases or closes (and a new window is created).
 Very useful for keeping track of a subset of data in an array/string etc.

-This strategy is a bit trick so i need to break it down
+This strategy is a bit tricky so i need to break it down

 - Define two variables result and temp which will be equal to zero
 - Create a for loop to add up the first n  values to result